kevinacahalan/c_wsf_vscode/README.md

 To check if you successfully got gcc & gdb on your path	run `gcc -v` and `gdb -v`

+GCC from some sources will not work on windows.
+If you have problems with gcc not accepting some args such as `-Og` and `*.c`, uninstall your trash gcc and install mingw-w64-builds gcc.

 ### Windows Subsystem for linux
 It is possible to get a very nice setup where you can easly change between compiling and debuging on native windows and WSL.